Mariaa-D-S/DesignPatterns/README.md

 Strategy Pattern:
-Allows defining a family of algorithms (training programs) and making them interchangeable.
+Allows defining a family of algorithms (training strategy) and making them interchangeable.
-The TrainingProgram interface represents the strategy, and classes like Program and MainProgram implement this interface.
-These implementations encapsulate different types for training programs.
+The TrainingStrategy interface represents the strategy, and classes like Train3DaysAWeek, Train5DaysAWeek and TrainEveryDay implement this interface.
+These implementations encapsulate different count for training days for each person.

 Decorator Pattern: